 JLA reporting requirements

 A key principle of the JLA is transparency of process.
-In addition to reporting and disseminating the Top 10 priorities, and any other reporting and dissemination activity the PSP chooses to do, the PSP is required to provide the JLA with the following documents, which will be included on the JLA website.
+In addition to reporting and disseminating the Top 10 priorities, and any other reporting and dissemination activity the PSP chooses to do, the PSP is required to provide the JLA with the following for the JLA website.
 We ask that PSPs provide these as soon as possible once the Top 10 has been agreed.

-- The full list of indicative questions (uncertainties) that were discussed at the final workshop, in the agreed order of priority
+- The full list of indicative questions (uncertainties) that were discussed at the priority setting workshop, in the agreed order of priority

 - PSP engagement summary.
 This provides details of the numbers of people who took part in each stage of the PSP.
-PSPs are also asked to record some statistics, including the number of survey responses, how many uncertainties were received, and the number of people at the final workshop.
+PSPs are also asked to record some statistics, including the number of survey responses, how many uncertainties were received, and the number of people at the priority setting workshop.
 Publishing this information makes the work of each PSP transparent.
 It helps everyone to understand the detail of each priority setting process and can provide helpful information to prospective PSPs.
 It is also helpful for PSPs to have this information summarised so that they have all the statistics needed for a final report all in one place.
-The Digital Technology for Mental Health PSP shows a completed example.
+The Anaesthesia Canada PSP shows a completed example.

-The following documents are also required for the JLA website:
+The following documents are also required for the JLA website when the PSP has tailored and agreed them:

 - The PSP Protocol